likeproblem/RestockRecolour/README.md

 If you are a typical user, and would like to suggest/report issue/something you don't like, don't hesitate and go ahead create post in discussions!
 I am more than happy to help you, even if you want different coloring, I can try to create you an alternate mask!

-If you are a contributor(or wants to be), refer to guidelines and tutorial(non-existant), fork rep., and pull request!
+If you are a contributor(or wants to be), refer to guidelines, fork rep., and pull request!

 # TODO
-* Proper wiki for contributing, explain TURD_ConfigMaker, video too
 * Fix shielded docking port
-* Tidy up configs for proper organization - **TECHNICALLY DONE, BUT PLEASE FOLLOW CATEGORIES AND MAKE SURE PARTS ARE IN SAME ORDER IN BOTH FILES**
 * Better cupola??
+* wiki updates